How to set up a patient for ambulatory EEG at home

 While there is an emphasis on efficiency for the sake of the patient, it is better to take your time.
 Do it correctly the first time and you won't have to go back and fix something later.
 "An ounce of prevention is worth a pound of cure."

 When applying Nuprep, just erase the center of your "X." Swipe in the same direction, and then apply the lead and repeat.
+If you use Collodion for more active patients during LTM, make sure you are in a well-ventilated area.
 Have the wires go toward the nape of your patient's neck or towards the PZ area to make a neat bundle of wires before you begin the head wrap.

 Write down some notes regarding what the patient should do if they need you, or if you have instructions that they need to follow.
 In the event that they forget something, they have a handy guide waiting for them.
 If they have a diary or journal, explain what kind of notes they should be taking.
 If their aEEG device has an event button, demonstrate how to use it.

 Finally let them know when you intend to be back, if they will need to change batteries themselves, remove wires, or how to return the equipment.
 Remind them that they shouldn't bathe during the study or get the EEG equipment wet.
+If something does go wrong, inform the patient who to contact.
 Give patients some peace of mind while they undergo their in-home study.

 And don't forget to check impedances before you wrap!